Bitter Lawyer

-BitterLawyer.com is a legal humor and news blog targeted at disgruntled lawyers.
-The site features a webshow titled Living the Dream, created by Rick Eid, which follows the bumblings of fictional big law junior associate Nick Conley (played by John T. Woods).
+BitterLawyer.com was a legal humor and news blog targeted at disgruntled lawyers.
+The site featured a webshow titled Living the Dream, created by Rick Eid, which follows the bumblings of fictional big law junior associate Nick Conley (played by John T. Woods).
 Accompanying blog posts describe the real-life inspirations behind each webisode.
-There are also many columns: an advice column authored by "an Ex-Bitter"; "Associate Abuse," which posts associate war stories from all over; "Bitter by Numbers," an opinion column appearing in list form; "Loose Ends," which covers legal news; "Bitter Rant," which posts lawyer rants from all over; "Pictures Framed," which posts images or illustrations of lawyers and invites readers to submit captions; and "Temper(a)mental," written from the point of view of a legal temp.
+There were also many columns: an advice column authored by "an Ex-Bitter"; "Associate Abuse," which posted associate war stories from all over; "Bitter by Numbers," an opinion column appearing in list form; "Loose Ends," which covered legal news; "Bitter Rant," which posted lawyer rants from all over; "Pictures Framed," which posted images or illustrations of lawyers and invited readers to submit captions; and "Temper(a)mental," written from the point of view of a legal temp.

 Contributors

 Rick Eid, an executive producer of the NBC series Chicago P.D. created the site in 2008.
 He has also been a producer and writer for the television shows The Ex List, Law & Order, Law & Order: Trial by Jury, Conviction, and The Guardian.
 He is also a former Skadden, Arps, Slate, Meagher & Flom associate and Manatt, Phelps & Phillips partner.